JWST MIRI flight performance: The Medium-Resolution Spectrometer: MRS in-flight performance

-An alternative way to correct the fringes associated with point sources without the need for an extended source fringe flat and a residual fringe correction step is described in \citet{gasman2022}, where the author shows that by using the observation of an absolute flux calibrator positioned at the exact location and pixel phase as the science target of interest, a point-source-optimized fringe flat can be derived and applied to the science target. \footnote{The spectro-photometric response of the telescope and instrument can also be calibrated at the exact location and pixel phase of interest using the data and noiseless model of the absolute flux calibrator, to extract the 1-dimensional spectrum of the science target in an optimal way.}.
+An alternative way to correct the fringes associated with point sources without the need for an extended source fringe flat and a residual fringe correction step is described in \citet{gasman22}, where the author shows that by using the observation of an absolute flux calibrator positioned at the exact location and pixel phase as the science target of interest, a point-source-optimized fringe flat can be derived and applied to the science target.
+The spectro-photometric response of the telescope and instrument can also be calibrated at the exact location and pixel phase of interest using the data and noiseless model of the absolute flux calibrator, to extract the 1D spectrum of the science target in an optimal way.

-Fig.~\ref{fig:fringe_statistics} shows the remaining fringe contrast in the spectrum of HD~163466 (A star, PID~1050) after (1) division by the pipeline fringe flats, (2) applying the residual fringe correction algorithm on the 2-dimensional detector image, (3) applying the residual fringe correction algorithm on the 1-dimensional point source integrated spectrum extracted from the spectral cubes.
+Fig.~\ref{fig:fringe_statistics} shows the remaining fringe contrast in the spectrum of HD~163466 (A star, PID~1050) after (1) division by the pipeline fringe flats, (2) applying the residual fringe correction algorithm on the 2D detector image, (3) applying the residual fringe correction algorithm on the 1D point source integrated spectrum extracted from the spectral cubes.
 The three dashed lines show three different four point dither patterns that were used to observe HD~163466.
 The larger contrast in bands 3short and 3medium are caused by the residuals of a beating pattern of two fringes produced in the MRS long wavelength detector \citep{argyriou2020SPIE}.
-The SNR in band 4long is too low to report a representative number.
+The S/N in band 4long is too low to report a representative number.